Quit Smoking Questions and Answers

 A. Smoking is very addictive and quitting "cold turkey" generally isn't effective.
-The majority of smokers need help quitting, which means getting support from your friends and family, signing up for a program like Freedom From Smoking® and taking a medication that can help you quit.
-Also, think about your previous quit attempts and use those to plan your next quit.
+It takes almost everyone several tries before they’re able to quit for good.
+You can boost your odds by getting some help quitting, which means getting support from your friends and family, signing up for a program like Freedom From Smoking® and taking a medication that can help you quit.
+Also, think about your previous quit attempts and build on those to plan your next quit.
 If you keep trying and keep learning from your experiences, you will be able to quit for good!

 Q. Which medications can I take to help me quit smoking?

-A. There are seven clinically-proven medications available that can help you break your nicotine addiction.
-There are over-the-counter medications, such as nicotine patches, lozenges and gum, as well as prescription nicotine-replacement therapies, including the nicotine inhaler and nicotine nasal spray.
+A. There are seven FDA-apprived medications that can help you break your nicotine addiction.
+There are over-the-counter nicotine replacement therapies such as nicotine patches, lozenges and gum, and prescription nicotine replacement therapies, the nicotine inhaler and nicotine nasal spray.
 There are also two non-nicotine prescription drugs that can help you quit: bupropion (Zyban®) and varenicline (Chantix®).

 Q. Will I gain weight if I quit smoking?